cristearadu/bitedender-interviu/README.md

 ---

 So, for this project you need to install Gauge, create a Gauge_Home folder and add 'GAUGE_HOME' sys environment in system variables.
 Install html-report, python and screenshot using `gauge install {package_name}`.
-Then test with `gauge --version`
+Test using `gauge --version` command to verify the installed plugins on your device.
 ```commandline
 PS E:\Python\bitedender-interviu> gauge --version
 Gauge version: 1.4.3